crzirbel/e321_oak_saplings/Readme_tree_data.txt

 #Bison grazing
 In 2018 32 two year old male bison were allowed to graze freely within the fenced area from June 13th until September 14th.
+In 2019 17 two year old male bison were allowed to graze freely within the fenced area from May 25th until October 17th.

 #Tree measurements
 In the spring and Fall of 2018 and we measured all planted trees.
 For each tree we recoreded the height of the tallest bud, the diameter of the root collar